hungyuenhei/portfolio/Customers and Products Analysis/Case_Question and Study.md

 ```
 <img width="869" height="537" alt="Image" src="https://github.com/user-attachments/assets/5341a665-234c-4190-8443-24f01661e9ca" />

-From above table, majority of the profit is driven by the US customers, followed by Spain, France, Australia and New Zealand.
+From above table, majority of the profit is driven by the local US customers, followed by Spain and France.
+Oceania countries also performed well and contributed relatively high profits compared with some European and Asian countries.
+This can be explained by the origin of the company (local reputation and market influence) and the customer interests and preference on the classic and vintage motors.
+Besides, shipping costs were much higher for oversea shipping leading to the decrease in profit.